Nova Scotia Bike Tour

 Day 5: Layover Day with Optional Activities

 With a layover day in Baddeck, guests will have the opportunity to relax, sightsee the town, visit the Alexander Graham Bell National Historic Site, or tackle on-your-own adventures including kayak tours, sailing tours and other activities.
 For a relaxing day, guests may also want to book some time at the spa located on-site at the resort.
-Finally, a short 15-mile out and back loop ride will also be an option for those looking to keep the legs loose.
+NOTE: A loop ride of 20 to 80-miles exists on this day.
+Details to be posted soon.

 Day 6: Baddeck to Normaway Inn